Chadian Arabic: Grammar

 A notable feature is the change of Standard Arabic Form V from tafaʕʕal(a) to alfaʕʕal; for example, the word taʔallam(a) becomes alʔallam.

 The first person singular perfect tense of verbs is different from its formation in other Arabic dialects in that it does not have a final t.
 Thus, the first person singular of the verb katab is katáb, with stress on the second syllable of the word, whereas the third-person singular is kátab, with stress on the first syllable.

 Vocabulary

 The following is a sample vocabulary:

-The two meanings of īd stem from formerly different words: *ʔīd "hand" < Classical yad vs. *ʕīd "festival" < Classical ʕīd.

-In Classical Arabic, chicken (singular) is dajaja, and collectively dajaj.